chulminy/AE_ENVE_GEOE_121/old/s2024/README.md

 You do not have to memorize any of the solutions.
 You can freely access all these solutions during the quizzes because they are open-book quizzes.
 However, I tell you, without going through this process, you cannot write your own script during the quizzes and will not get a good mark on them.

 ## Programming Lab
+The programming labs will be held in a main computer lab (CPH-1346 and CPH-1325).
 The programming labs include module reviews and quizzes.
 The programming labs are designed to focus on hands-on practice with MATLAB programming.
 Students can use the computers in the lab or bring their own laptop if MATLAB is installed.
 Students are highly encouraged to attend the programming labs.
-WE will not check the attendance of the programming lab.

 ## Quiz
-The quizzes will be delivered through the MATLAB Grader like tutorials or lab assignments, and written tests.
+The quizzes will be delivered through the MATLAB Grader like tutorials or homework assignments, and written tests.

 <!--
 * **AE**: [https://grader.mathworks.com/courses/76605-s22-ae-121-quizzes](https://grader.mathworks.com/courses/76605-s22-ae-121-quizzes)
 * **ENVE/GEOE**: [https://grader.mathworks.com/courses/76610-s22-enve-geoe-121-quizzes](https://grader.mathworks.com/courses/76610-s22-enve-geoe-121-quizzes)